feathersui/feathersui-starling/documentation/help/markdown/text-renderers.md

 -   [`TextFieldTextRenderer`](text-field-text-renderer.html) uses the classic [`flash.text.TextField`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/TextField.html) class to render text in software, and the result is drawn to [`BitmapData`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/BitmapData.html) to be uploaded as a texture to the GPU.
 A `TextField` can render a subset of HTML, but it offers fewer advanced layout options than Flash Text Engine.
 Each instance of this text renderer requires a separate texture, so it may increase draw calls if your project must display a significant amount of text on screen at once.

-Each text renderer has different capabilities, and different sets of properties for customizing font styles, so be sure to learn about each one in detail.
+Each text renderer has different capabilities, so be sure to study each one in detail to choose the best one for your project.

 ## The default text renderer factory

 In many cases, most of the components in your app will use the same type of text renderer.
 To keep from repeating yourself by passing the same factory (a function that creates the text renderer) to each component separately, you can specify a global *default text renderer factory* to tell all Feathers components in your app how to create a new text renderer.
 Then, if some of your components need a different text renderer, you can pass them a separate factory that will override the default one.

 By default, the default text renderer factory returns a [`BitmapFontTextRenderer`](../api-reference/feathers/controls/text/BitmapFontTextRenderer.html) that renders bitmap fonts.
-For games, one of the primary targets for Starling and Feathers, bitmap fonts are often a good choice because they tend to display shorter strings that change a lot.
+For games, one of the primary targets for Starling and Feathers, bitmap fonts are often a good choice because games tend to display shorter strings that change frequently.

-However, when using a [theme](themes.html), you should check which text renderer is selected as the default.
+However, when using a [theme](themes.html), you should check which text renderer the theme sets as the default.
 Themes will often embed a custom font, and it is completely up to the theme which text renderer it wants to use to render that font.
 Many of the Feathers example apps use vector fonts to easily support many different languages and text styles.

 When an individual component doesn't have a custom text renderer factory specified, it calls the function [`FeathersControl.defaultTextRendererFactory()`](../api-reference/feathers/core/FeathersControl.html#defaultTextRendererFactory()).
 The label of a [`Button`](button.html) text, the title of a [`Header`](header.html) title, and the on and off labels of a [`ToggleSwitch`](toggle-switch.html) are all examples of places where the default text renderer will be used if a custom text renderer is not specified.